matopeto/xcode-build-times/README.md

 ![](screenshots/menubar.png)

-Have you even wondered how much time a day you spend waiting for Xcode to do your builds?
-Wonder no more, this [BitBar](https://getbitbar.com/) plugin shows the time wasted right in your menu bar.
+Have you ever wondered how much time a day you spend waiting for Xcode to do your builds?
+Wonder no more, this [BitBar](https://getbitbar.com/) plugin shows the time wasted right in your menu bar!

 ![](screenshots/menubar-extended.png)